uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 These parameters allow more control over the built-in equation generator.
 The defaults work well for the default productions, but in most situations it is recommended that `recursion-depth` is set higher than the default and `retry-if-fail` is set to `true`.

 - `recursion-depth=int (default: 3)`: Set the maximum recursion depth for the built-in equation generator (`Random`).
 If this or `retry-if-fail` is set then the option to generate with depth 1 (`Simple`) is removed.
 - `retry-if-fail=[true|false] (default: false)`: If `true`, the built-in equation generator will restart if it reaches the maximum recursion depth but nonterminals remain in the equation.
 After 10 tries the generator will quit with an error message.
 Otherwise if the generator reaches the maximum depth, it will replace all remaining nonterminals with random terminals from `terminals`, even if such replacements aren't valid.
 - `terminals=str|str|str|... (default: 0-9)`: Set the terminals that can be selected from by the built-in equation generator if the maximum recursion depth is reached.
 If `retry-if-fail` is `true` then this parameter will have no effect.

 ### URL Parameter Limitations

 - If a production replaces a nonterminal with one integer, that integer will be interpreted as a terminal with or without the inverted commas.
 This allows a shorthand syntax where the inverted commas can be left out.
 - Parameter syntax characters, including spaces and (`:`,`'`,`|`,`;`), are always interpreted as such, so problems will occur if they are attempted to be used as part of the grammar productions.
+- The ampisand (&) is used to separate url parameters so will also cause problems if used in grammar productions.

 ### URL Productions Example